-- 1. To whom and how the alleged offense should be reported. - 2.
+- 1. To whom and how the alleged offense should be reported (contact the University's Title IX Coordinator or refer to the other resources listed in this report). - 2.
 The importance of preserving evidence that may be necessary to prove the offense in a criminal proceeding, for disciplinary action, or to obtain a protective order.
 Victims will be provided information on where a forensic examination can be obtained.
 Therefore, victims should follow these guidelines: - Do not remove clothing items worn during or following an assault, as they frequently contain valuable fiber, hair, and fluid evidence. - Don't shower, bathe or wash, or otherwise clean the environment in which the assault occurred. - Options for pressing charges can be deferred. - You can go to the local hospital emergency room, ask for a medical examination, and for evidence of the sexual assault to be collected and sealed.
+The local hospital is Landesklinkum Scheibbs, Eisenwurzenstrasse 26 3270 Scheibbs, +43 (0)7482 9004-0